Practical and Asymptotically Exact Conditional Sampling in Diffusion Models

 \section{Discussion}

 \ifnum \workshopsubmission=0 We propose TDS, a practical and asymptotically exact conditional sampling algorithm for diffusion models.
-We compare TDS to other approaches that do not require conditional training.
-We demonstrate the effectiveness and flexibility of TDS on MNIST class conditional generation and inpainting tasks.
+We compare TDS to other approaches and demonstrate the effectiveness and flexibility of TDS on image class conditional generation and inpainting tasks.
 On protein motif-scaffolding problems with short scaffolds, TDS outperforms the current (conditionally trained) state of the art. \fi

-A limitation of TDS is its requirement for additional computational resources to simulate multiple particles.
-While in some cases we see improved performance with as few as two particles, how many particles is enough is problem dependent.
-Furthermore, the computational efficiency depends on how closely the twisting functions approximate exact conditionals, which depends on both the unconditional model and the conditioning information.
-Moreover, choosing twisting functions for generic, nonlinear, constraints may be challenging.
-Addressing these limitations and improving the computational efficiency of the TDS is an important direction for future work.
+A limitation of TDS is its requirement for additional computes to simulate multiple particles.
+While we observe improved performance with just two particles in some cases, the optimal number is problem dependent.
+Moreover, the computational efficiency depends on how closely the twisting functions approximate exact conditionals, which depends on the unconditional model and conditioning information.
+Lastly, choosing twisting functions for generic constraints may be challenging.
+Our future work will focus on addressing these limitations and improving the computational efficiency.